 The Company's Chinese subsidiaries may receive banker's acceptance drafts from customers as payment for outstanding accounts receivable.
 The banker's acceptance drafts are non-interest bearing obligations of the issuing bank and mature within six months of the origination date.
 The Company has the ability to sell the drafts at a discount to a third-party financial institution or transfer the drafts to vendors in settlement of current accounts payable prior to the scheduled maturity date.
-These drafts, which totaled \$7,273,000 and \$8,314,000 at July 2,2016 and January 2,2016, respectively, are included in accounts receivable in the accompanying condensed consolidated balance sheet until the subsidiary sells the drafts to a bank and receives a discounted amount, transfers the banker's acceptance drafts in settlement of accounts payable prior to maturity, or obtains cash payment on the scheduled maturity date.
+These drafts, which totaled \$6,181,000 and \$8,314,000 at October 1, 2016 and January 2, 2016, respectively, are included in accounts receivable in the accompanying condensed consolidated balance sheet until the subsidiary sells or transfers the drafts, or obtains cash payment on the scheduled maturity date.